drbrickhouse/krakatoa/README.md

 ## Installation
 You may install this theme either by zipping the folder and uploading to the WordPress theme selector or by uploading all files to your themes folder via FTP.

-## Plugins
-### Required Plugins
-In order to use many of the most important features of this theme, you must install [ACF](https://wordpress.org/plugins/advanced-custom-fields/).
-The free version is adequate, and many commonly-used fields are hard-coded into the theme's functions.php.

-### Recommended Plugins
+## Recommended Plugins
 * [Yoast](https://wordpress.org/plugins/wordpress-seo/) - Yoast is a plugin for handling many of the basic SEO edits to your WordPress site.
-While not absolutely required for the theme to work, WhitePaper utilizes Yoast's breadcrumb function natively, so it his highly recommended if you want to use breadcrumbs.
+While not absolutely required for the theme to work, Krakatoa utilizes Yoast's breadcrumb function natively, so it his highly recommended if you want to use breadcrumbs.
 * [Redirection](https://wordpress.org/plugins/redirection/) - This is a powerful plugin for managing 301 redirects.
 * [WP Sitemap Page](https://wordpress.org/plugins/wp-sitemap-page/) - This plugin utilizes a shortcode to create a customizable HTML sitemap.
+* [ACF](https://wordpress.org/plugins/advanced-custom-fields/) - Advanced Custom Fields allows developers to easily and quickly create custom fields, post types, taxonomies, and Gutenberg blocks